 If you have access to a clean potable drinking water source (like in an RV or a cabin) then you can just wash as you would at home.
 Some campgrounds even have nice dish washing stations that you can use.
 However, it is not advisable to wash your parts in a communal campground bathroom.

-- Bring extra sets of pump parts so that you don’t have to wash frequently
+- You may want to bring extra sets of pump parts so that you don’t have to wash as frequently

-- Medela Quick Clean Wipes can work if you aren’t able to wash pump parts between sessions
+- Medela Quick Clean Wipes can work in a pinch if you don’t have access to clean water

 Powering Your Breast Pump While Camping

-Pumps with a rechargeable battery like the Spectra S1, Spectra S9, Medela Freestyle, or a Willow are most convenient.
+Pumps with a rechargeable battery like the Spectra S1 or a Medela Freestyle Flex are most convenient.
 Depending on how often you pump, your breast pump may hold enough charge to last through a full weekend camping trip.

-However, if your pump requires an electrical source you can still make it work; you will just need additional equipment!
+However, if your pump requires an electrical source you can still make it work – you will just need a battery pack or a car adapter.

 (Note: It is important that you chose the right voltage when powering or charging your pump.
-Using the wrong voltage could result in frying your breast pump.)
+Using the wrong voltage could either fry your pump or not provide enough power for it to work properly.)

 Some portable power options include:

-The Medela portable battery pack (for 9V pumps):
+The Medela portable battery pack (for 9V pumps) is another option.

 Other Helpful Tips for Pumping Breast Milk While Camping